turgaygulmez/chatMee/README.md

 You don't have to create collection to save data.
 The app will handle for you.

 --- install nodejs
---- type 'node serve' to run the aplication
+--- type 'node server' to run the aplication